ljcutts/Radicle/README.md

 Hopefully this article gives a conceptual idea of what Radicle is, how it is different from GitHub, why it is important, and how it works.

 In the coming level, we will do a practical introduction of Radicle and go through the process of actually setting up repositories on Radicle, and sharing them with others.

+> NOTE: The practical Radicle level has been slightly delayed as we wait for the Radicle team to ship a cross-platform CLI client which would also work on Windows.
+If you are, however, a Linux or macOS user, we highly suggest you download the Radicle Upstream client and try to create a project on Radicle.